Mr0o/PegglePy/README.md

 - From within the PegglePy directory, open the cmd prompt and type:
 -     pip3 install -r requirements.txt
 - or alternatively:
--     pip3 install pygame, numpy, samplerate, tkinter, pickle
+-     pip3 install pygame, numpy, samplerate
 - From within the PegglePy folder on your computer, run "run.py"

 *Linux*